-I have always loved back of the envelope math.
-Yes, some things need more research and more analysis, but before you even think of doing that, grab a pen and a napkin and see what you can “figure”.
+I have always loved back of the envelope analysis.
+Yes, some things need more research and more analysis, but before you even think of doing that, grab a pen and a napkin and see what you can “figure out”.

 Here is some back of the envelope analysis from Fred Wilson regarding the monetization of his blog feed:

 “Here’s how I am thinking about it.
 I make about $1000 per month with FeedBurner [by allowing advertisements in his RSS Feed.
 Fred has about 10,000 subscribers].
 So I am going to use half of that money to market my blog’s feed.
 What I want to see is how much I can increase my feed subs with that money.

 Each blog sub is worth about $0.10/month to me (I have about 10,000 subs).
 Let’s assume that the average subscriber stays with me for 6 months (I honestly don’t know and I need FeedBurner to give me the tools to figure that out).
 Then the lifetime value of a sub is $0.60.
 If I spend $500/month, I’ll need to add 830 subs each month to breakeven.”